ENCYCLOPEDIC ENTRY

 Xenoliths and xenocrysts are often identified by the names of the two rock types involved.
 A peridotite xenolith in a basaltic lava flow, for instance, means a chunk of the rock peridotite is embedded in basalt rock.
 The peridotite is usually yellow and dense, while the basalt is usually grey and light.

-Xenoliths and xenocrysts provide valuable information about the geology of the Earths mantle.
-Scientists study the chemical properties of xenoliths to understandthe depth at which they were formed.
-Many xenocrysts were created hundreds of kilometers within the Earth, far below the deepest mines and wells.
+Xenoliths and xenocrysts provide valuable information about the geology of Earth's mantle.
+Scientists study the chemical properties of xenoliths to understand the depth at which they were formed.
+Many xenocrysts were created hundreds of kilometers within Earth, far below the deepest mines and wells.
 The information about the condition of the mantle at these depths would be impossible to understand without xenoliths and xenocrysts.
 Some of the features studied by geologists are temperature, pressure, construction, and movement within the Earth's surface.

 Fast Fact